ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ## Hello
 ## World
 ```
 Note that special characters work differently in different functions.
-For instance the "paste" function does the same thing as "cat" but does not recognize special characters.
+For instance the `paste` function does the same thing as `cat` but does not recognize special characters.

 ```r